Surrendering Your Pet

 Our rescue takes owner surrenders of cats and kittens on a case by case basis.
 Our rescue’s primary focus is on the cats most in need that are already on the euthanasia list, so we are very infrequently able to take your cat.
 If you are attempting to surrender a litter of kittens under 10 weeks of age, please see our Kitten Care page.

-We will not consider a cat for surrender unless the Owner Surrender Form has been completed and the following conditions are met
+We will not consider a cat for surrender unless the Animal Intake Form has been completed and the following conditions are met

 If we are unable to take your cat we will contact to ask if information can be shared with other rescues.
 If you have an exotic breed or purebred cat, please email email@example.com and we will put you in contact with the breed specific rescue.